emacuo/sap-on-aws-immersion-day/README.md

 1. Execute this command as root user (after `sudo su -`):

 ```
-$ visudo
+`visudo`
 ```

-1. Go to the end of the `sudoers` file and add the following line.
+2. Go to the end of the `sudoers` file and add the following line.

 If you are not familiar with `vi` and `visudo` commands: scroll down to the end of the file; hit the `o` key for opening a new line: at this point you should see the word `INSERT` at the bottom of the screen; add the text below and hit the return key; hit the `ESC` key: at this point `INSERT` should no longer appear at the bottom of the screen; type `ZZ` to save the file and close `visudo`.